oconnorian3/emerald-isle-jewelry/TESTING.md

   * Result Passed : Can view products
   * Result Passed : All products render a description , price and rating
   * Result Passed : Can view total of purchases at any time
+  * Result Passed : All buttons direct user as expected

  *Registration and User Accounts*

   * Result Passed : Guest can create account
+  * Result Passed : User cannot login with incorrect credentials
   * Result Passed : User can login and logout of account
-  * Result Passed : Recover password if lost
+  * Result Passed : User can recieve by email a link to reset password
-  * Result Passed : Receive email after registering
+  * Result Passed : User receives email after registering
   * Result Passed : View personal order history, shipping information
   * Result Passed : Be able to update shipping information